Rhyd-Ddu - Beddgelert - 4.5 - 13.5 miles

 The upper paths are less defined.
 Depending on the time of the year there may be timber on the ground.
 It is a living forest and the trees are felled as part of the forestry management.
 Clambering over the felled tree trunks can be tricky.
 It can also be wet following a few rainy days.
 At times you will be walking in shallow streams of water.
 Only a few inches deep but enough to get your feet wet if you are not wearing adequate footwear.
 Having said all of that, don't let me put you off the higher paths.
 They are a bit more challenging and as such a bit more enjoyable when completed.
 There is something magical about walking high, near the ridge, and above the tall tree tops.
 You will have the forest and the mountain to yourself.
 These are not crowded paths and even in high tourist season you will not see many walkers (if any) until you join the lower paths again.

+With this path it doesn't matter if you start at Beddgelert or at Rhyd-Ddu.
+Personally I prefer to start at Beddgelert, head towards Rhyd-Ddu the long way (deep into the forest with views of Nantlle Ridge) and then return back to Beddgelert.
 Whichever path you choose, you're in for an absolute treat.
-Add a visit to the ice-cream shop in Beddgelert at half-way, and when you get back to Rhyd-Ddu, drop in at the 'Cwellyn Arms' pub for a drink.
+Finally add a visit to the ice-cream shop in Beddgelert, or in Rhyd-Ddu, drop in at the 'Cwellyn Arms' pub for a refreshing drink.
 What a pleasant way to spend a day.